fdonskoy/qualia/README.md

 * A basic `container` element is included to speed up design and fonts have already been included

 ### Bonus Requirements

+If you have extra time after completing the basic challenge you can also complete these additional tasks:

 * Make the page responsive for tablet and mobile
 * Add an interesting hover style for cards when they are moused over